Yomojo won an award in the 2017 WhatPhone Awards

 Yomojo have been around for a while now and they’ve matured in to a competent if still not widely known brand.
 Yomojo added aSelf Service app to their Self Service options in 2016.
 This sort of facility is now a hygeine factor – the absence of a Self Service app reflected badly on Yomojo.
 But they’ve put their time to good use and produced what their customers needed.
 The app is now in place and we think it’s great.

-Similarly, Yomojo now match the competition, offering next day delivery.
+Similarly, Yomojo now match the competition, offering next day delivery for any SIM you order online.

 Yomojo Mobile is different – they let you build your own plan